We may earn income from links in this post. Please read this Disclosure for details.

 In appearance, Xtabentun’s golden colour reminds me of Galliano, the classic Italian herbal liqueur that was popular in the 1970s and a key ingredient in the retro Harvey Wallbanger cocktail (Galliano, fresh orange juice and vodka).

-But after trying all the cocktails ( yes, a sip of all 10!), my favourite way to enjoy Xtabentun is with a splash of water, as the simple presentation really allows the delicate flavours to shine.
+But after trying all the cocktails ( yes, a sip of all 10!), my favourite way to enjoy Xtabentun is with a splash of water.
+The simple presentation really allows the delicate flavours to shine.

 1.5 oz D’Aristi Xtabentún